No booking fees on the app

 Make full use of the TrainPal app or website.
 Our Train Journey Planner is an excellent online planning tool.
 Simply fill in the cities or stations you depart from and arrive at.
 Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
 You can get the best train route from Liverpool to Birmingham.

-3. What is the best way to travel from Liverpool to Birmingham by train?
+What is the fastest train from Liverpool to Birmingham?

 No, you will need to transfer when travelling from Liverpool to Birmingham.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.